GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

-Alternatively, the classification tree classifies the five phases as shown in Figure \ref{Tree5}, with classification accuracy as follows.
+Alternatively, the classification tree classifies the five phases as shown in Figure \ref{Tree5}, with classification accuracy given by Table \ref{CrossTable4}, and 14 phase classes misclassified, that is 256 predicted correctly (94.8\%), five more than the multinomial logistic model.

-and 14 phases misclassified, that is 256 predicted correctly, five more than the multinomial logistic.
 As for Figure 13, each end branch of the tree in Figure \ref{Tree5} can be described by a set of conditions.
 Here eJF is better classified, mainly according to the left hand branch with the following rule: \begin{itemize} \item Predict eJF if Mg/Zr is greater than or equal to 4229 and Al/P is greater than or equal to 4.495 \end{itemize} If Mg/Zr and Al/P are plotted in a scatterplot (Figure \ref{ScatterPlot2}), the 150 correctly predicted eJFs, and the 1 misclassified mJF and 5 misclassified Pense samples can be seen.

 As before it is necessary to do some type of cross-validation to assess the true predictive accuracy of these two methods.
 In this case the multinomial regression does better, with a prediction accuracy of 89.3\% (241 correct out of 270, 29 incorrect predictions.
 On the other hand, the classification tree cross-validates to an accuracy of 86.3\% (233 correct out of 270, 37 incorrect predictions).
-Notice again that this is a cross-validation on the complete data set, not the prediction performed on a separate hold-out sample, as is done in the following.
+Notice again that this is a cross-validation on the complete data set, not the prediction performed on a separate hold-out sample, as is done in the random forest prediction below..